polterguy/lizzie/docs/introduction.md

 {
     public static void Main(string[] args)
     {
-        // Some inline Lizzie code
+        // Some inline Lizzie code.
         var code = "foo()";

         // Creating a lambda function from our code.